 Rachel is Professor of Economics at the University of Manchester and a Research Director of the Institute for Fiscal Studies (IFS).
 She was awarded a CBE in the Queen's Birthday Honours 2015 for services to economic policy.
 She is a Fellow of the Econometric Society, the British Academy, the Academy of Social Sciences and a Research Fellow of CEPR.

-Learn more about our officers and staff.
+Learn more about our London office and staff.

 Learn more about our strategy and future plans.

 Find out more about our activities during the past year.